Poliplaza accumulates 200 complaints in 3 months

 He noted that the Health Directorate is verifying the condition of Karla Jaqueline and it was confirmed that she is being treated according to the diagnosis of her treating doctor.

-“We cannot designate nor are we the party that we designate whether there was medical negligence or not, which is that it would not be the first complaint of this nature,” said the official.
+“We cannot designate nor are we the party that designates whether or not there was medical negligence, which is that it would not be the first complaint of this nature,” said the official.

 He explained that the registered complaints were sent to Poliplaza, the City Council Secretariat and the Mayor’s Office to check whether or not there is a lack of the contract for the subrogated service.